Maintaining of accounting documentation

 Taxpayers are required to submit their estimated calculation of monthly (quarterly) advance payments of CIT.

-Taxpayers under the general taxation regime are required to draw up a reconciliation with the tax authority once a month, unless otherwise established by the Tax Code.
+Taxpayers under the general taxation regime are required to draw up a reconciliation with the tax authority once a quarter, unless otherwise established by the Tax Code.

 Payment of tax

-With respect to CIT, advance payments are due every 15th day of the month (quarter).
+With respect to CIT, advance payments are due every 15th day of the month.
 Payment of any outstanding CIT liabilities is required not later than 10 April following the reporting tax period.

 Fines and interest penalties